Subject (Course): International Project Administration, Reporting Team Management. Syllabus:

 The analytical stages for implementing an international project are usually of five main stages:

 - Analysis, the redefinition of the work plan and staffing and resources.

 - Possible problems and activities to obtain the desired results

-- Prioritizing activities.
+- Prioritising activities.
 First results.
 Changes to approach/team

 - Intermediate results.
-Standardization and improvement.
+Standardisation and improvement.
 Improve efficiency

 - Final results.
 Final presentations.
 Approval and hand-over.